Rumeysakeskin/Turkish-Text-to-Speech/README.md

 ## Table Of Contents
 - Setup
 - Data Preperation
-- Train Fastpitch from scratch (Spectrogram Generator)
+- Training Fastpitch from scratch (Spectrogram Generator)
-- Fine-tune the model
+- Fine-tuning the model with HiFi-GAN

 ### Setup